 \begin{theorem} For a matrix perturbation problem $A(\varkappa)=A^{(0)}+\varkappa A^{(1)}$ with $\lVert A^{(1)}\rVert<\infty$, a degenerate eigenvalue $\lambda_i^{(0)}$ of $A^{(0)}$ bifurcates into several groups of eigenvalue $\{\lambda_1,\lambda_2,\cdots,\lambda_{p_1}\},\{\lambda_{p_1+1},\lambda_{p_1+2},\cdots,\lambda_{p_1+p_2}\},\cdots$, where each group undergoes a cyclic permutation when $\varkappa$ goes around $0$ in the complex plane.
 The largest possible period $q$ (or the largest possible number of the eigenvalues in a cycle) for all $A^{(1)}$ is just the index of the eigenvalue $\lambda_i^{(0)}$, i.e., the order of the largest Jordan block of the eigenvalue. \end{theorem}

-The following conclusions can be drawn from the above discussions: the $\epsilon$-contours of a matrix $A^{(0)}$ near a certain eigenvalue $\lambda^{(0)}$ scales as $\epsilon^{1/q}$ when $\epsilon\to0$ with $q$ is the order of the largest Jordan block of this eigenvalue.
-A toy model is provided in Appendix \ref{toy_model} to illustrate this statement.
+The following conclusions can be drawn from the above discussions: the $\epsilon$-contours of a matrix $A^{(0)}$ near a certain eigenvalue $\lambda^{(0)}$ scales as $\epsilon^{1/q}$ when $\epsilon\to0$, where $q$ is the order of the largest Jordan block of this eigenvalue.
+A toy model is provided in the Supplemental Material to illustrate this statement.

-We now proceed to the computation of the black hole's pseudospectrum $\sigma_{\epsilon}(L/\mathrm{i})$ (see Appendix \ref{hyperboloidal_framework} for the construction of $L$), noting that the choice of the norm significantly influences pseudospectrum's shape and structure.
+We now proceed to the computation of the black hole's pseudospectrum $\sigma_{\epsilon}(L/\mathrm{i})$ (see the Supplemental Material for the construction of $L$), noting that the choice of the norm significantly influences pseudospectrum's shape and structure.
 Fig. \ref{fig:pseudospectrum_EP_NP} displays pseudospectra near the fundamental mode at $\varepsilon=0.005$, $d=15$, $2\sigma_0^2=1$ (non-EP case) and at the exceptional point $\varepsilon=0.005083$, $d=15.6976$, $2\sigma_0^2=1$ (EP case).
 Our analysis reveals that inscribed circles with radii proportional to $\epsilon$ provide superior fitting for non-EP configurations, while radii scaling as $\epsilon^{1/2}$ better characterize EP cases, consistent with the above theoretical predictions.